Jun 06, 2025

 2. Idle device locking: After a period of inactivity, the device will lock and not display data.
 The user will be required to enter their device password before it can be used.

-3. Remote erasure: If a device is lost or stolen, the instituion and/or user will have the ability to erase the mobile device remotely.
-The owner can log in to the Outlook Web Access (OWA) web site using their Active Directory credentials and choose the option to erase the device.
-This will erase institutional synced data along with all other information on the device.
+3. Remote erasure: If a device is lost or stolen, the institution and/or user will have the ability to erase the mobile device remotely.
+The owner can log in to the Outlook Web Access (OWA) web site using their Active Directory credentials and choose to wipe all data from the device or wipe all data related to their Walters State account.
 IET will also be able to assist users with this if they are unable to successfully execute the remote erasure.

-1. User are required to notify the IET helpdesk when a device is missing or stolen
+1. User is required to notify the IET Help Desk when a device is missing or stolen and must attempt to delete data related to their Walters State account.

-2. IET reserves the right to initiate remote erasure upon a device when it is known to be missing, stolen, or in possession of an at-risk person
+2. IET will choose the appropriate data deletion process at its discretion.
+It reserves the right to initiate remote erasure upon a device when it is known to be missing, stolen, or in possession of an at-risk person or if other attempts are unsuccessful.